mtempleheald/mtempleheald.github.io/src/routes/(standard)/blog/2023/04/08/Publish-Database-from-ERD/+page.md

    password: yourStrong(!)Password
    # liquibaseProLicenseKey=<PASTE LB PRO LICENSE KEY HERE>
    ```
    This example is using the defaults for a [SQL Server docker](https://hub.docker.com/_/microsoft-mssql-server) container, although the [Liquibase recommendation](https://docs.liquibase.com/workflows/liquibase-community/using-liquibase-and-docker.html) is to pass these as arguments.
-Passing by argument is also required for running multiple test sets in parallel since only one Docker container at a time can respond on a given port, even if we reuse credentials for testing, so this defaultsFile is kept just to simplify any manual test processes.
+Passing by argument is also required for running multiple test sets in parallel since only one Docker container at a time can respond on a given port, even if we reuse credentials for testing, so this defaultsFile is kept just to simplify any manual test processes locally.
    We require `encrypt=true and trustServerCertificate=true` to resolve firewall and SSL errors respectively, encountered whilst applying test changeset.
 1. We can now run liquibase commands, e.g. help
    `docker run --rm --net=host -v "C:\Path\To\Folder\Containing\changelogs":/liquibase/changelog liquibase/liquibase --defaultsFile=/liquibase/changelog/liquibase.properties --help`